Joacodef/PixelRec_Multimodal/README.md

 - **Data processing**: Feature normalization, text augmentation, image compression
 - **Evaluation options**: Metrics, negative sampling strategies, baseline comparisons

 See `configs/advanced_config.yaml` for all available options.
+Also, check the manual in docs/configuration.md for an extensive explanation on how to use the differetnt options.

 ## Performance Considerations